Tsunami Regiment (Ukraine): History

-At the beginning of the Russian invasion of Ukraine, in Odessa, the National Police of Ukraine established the Tsunami Battalion.
-The Battalion took part in the Battle of Odessa and then went to the frontlines in the Kherson Oblast.
+At the beginning of the Russian invasion of Ukraine, in Odesa, the National Police of Ukraine established the Tsunami Battalion.
+The Battalion took part in the Battle of Odesa and then went to the frontlines in the Kherson Oblast.
 When the Armed Forces of Ukraine advanced, the Tsunami Battalion followed them and consolidated control over territory by conducting clearance operations.
 Their task was to identify collaborators, saboteurs, and Russian soldiers who failed to retreat.
 The police collaborating with civilians, and located the Russian military positions and investigated Russian war crimes.
 They also provide local residents with communication, medicine and humanitarian aid, gathering the locals and establishing Starlink connections in the liberated settlements.
 From 18 April 2022 to 5 February 2023, the combat operations during the Southern Ukraine campaign especially in Mykolaiv Oblast and Kherson Oblast.
 During April-June 2022, the battalion organized and took part in 22 operational-combat missions of counter-subversive struggle to detect enemy subversive-reconnaissance groups and their alleged aids in the Odesa Oblast capturing weapons caches, ammunition, communication and other equipment, clearance operations were carried out aimed at identifying collaborators who spread anti-Ukrainian content on social networks, with the aim of escalating the conflict situation in the region, inciting inter-national and inter-ethnic enmity and justifying the Russian invasion of Ukraine.
 On 17 July 2022, during the 2022 Kherson counteroffensive, the battalion captured the positions in Lozove, enabling the Armed Forces of Ukraine to advance during the counteroffensive.
 From 3 September 2022 to 10 November 2022, the Tsunami Battalion conducted assault operations in Mykolaiv Oblast and Kherson Oblast, in addition to counter-sabotage, search and clearance operations in 10 settlements including Lozove, Bilohirka and Blagodativka.